“Heart on Heart” by Tonia Hogner Weaver

 Cherokee National Treasure Tonia Hogner-Weavel was awarded the grand prize for “Heart on Heart.”
 The blue wool coat with mink collar and cuffs features red and white cording accents and hand-beaded southeastern designs.

 “This is a very big surprise for me, and I am truly honored by this recognition,” Hogner-Weavel said.
 “I won the show in 2003, and it has always been my goal to win one more time.
 I am thankful to the judges for recognizing the heart and soul in my work and appreciate the community of artists I’m surrounded by.
 It’s wonderful when artists can come together in support of one another.
 This is an amazing show with talented artists and dear friends, and I hope it is enjoyed during its showing.”

-The premier Cherokee art show runs through Sept.
-22 and features 92 pieces by 60 artists, divided into two divisions: traditional and contemporary.
+The premier Cherokee art show and sale runs through Sept.
+21 and showcases 119 pieces by 73 artists, including six Cherokee National Treasures and a United Keetoowah Band Tradition Keeper.
+The show features two divisions: traditional and contemporary.

 The traditional division is defined as “arts originating before European contact” and consists of three categories: basketry, pottery and traditional arts.